pulumi/docs/pulumi-hugo/themes/default/content/docs/troubleshooting/_index.md

 execute asynchronously.
 The result of the call is then wrapped into an `Output` so it can easily be passed as a resource input and to make it [simple to access properties](https://www.pulumi.com/docs/intro/concepts/programming-model/#lifting) off of it.

-Sometimes, however, this approach is not possible because the call to the resource functio happens a deeper layer (possibly in a component not under your control).
+Sometimes, however, this approach is not possible because the call to the resource function happens a deeper layer (possibly in a component not under your control).
 In that case, we recommend the solution in the next section:

 ### Register the provider first